maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 ---

-This this concludes the lab
+Let's this concludes the lab